Zgharta: Accent

-Wherever he goes, the Zghartaoui is instantly recognizable by his distinct accent.
-Among the well-informed and knowledgeable, the Zaghartoui dialect is rich in the Syriac spirit.
-Speakers of the Western Syriac language respect the Canaanite (Phoenician) origins, so the letter o 'prevails over that language.

-Zgharta, whose general population did not speak Arabic until the end of the nineteenth century, transferred some of the Syriac terminology as well as signs of movement and incorporated them into the Arabic language that they now speak due to the necessity of communicating with the rest of the residents of Mount Lebanon and its coast and those who abandoned this language.
-At the beginning of the twentieth century, the Saint Joseph School in Zgharta attests to this and the other schools in Ehden, which taught the Syriac language in addition to the Arabic and French languages.
+Zghartaouis are instantly recognizable by their distinct accent.
+Zgharta, whose general population did not speak Arabic until the end of the 19th century, transferred some of the Syriac terminology as well as signs of movement and incorporated them into the Arabic language that they now speak due to the necessity of communicating with the rest of the residents of Mount Lebanon and its coast and those who abandoned this language.
+At the beginning of the twentieth century, the Saint Joseph School in Zgharta attested to this and the other schools in Ehden, which taught the Syriac language in addition to the Arabic and French languages.
 The prayers and Masses were held in Syriac and Arabic, before they gradually disappeared even among those in charge of the Maronite Church, who lost the books of Maronite prayers and Masses from its Syriac language until it became restricted to schools and seminaries and theological institutes.

 Residents of some villages in Mount Lebanon still speak Arabic with a Syriac accent, clinging to it and maintaining it because it is synonymous with their identity.

+Economy

+The main economy of Zgharta relies on agriculture, mainly through its surrounding villages through the sale of fruits of vegetables but most importantly through the production of olives and olive oil, which are exported.

+Tourism also plays a big role in the city's economy, however this is mainly derived from tourism in Ehden, as Zgharta does not see many tourists.

+Zgharta also has a small industrial sector, mainly through a couple of concrete plants and other industrial manufacturers.